-Check out the following national observances and events being hosted by our friends and partner organizations:
+Check out the following national observances and events being hosted by us and/or partner organizations:

 For additional news, events and inspiring content, be sure to connect with us via social media.

 January is National Mentoring Month and the need for positive role models for youth throughout the Detroit area and beyond is great.
 According to Mentor, the national mentoring partnership, 1 out of 3 children will grow up without a mentor.